Brown Rice vs Whey Protein Powder: Which is Better?

 A study published in Nutrition Journal by Joy et al. (2013) reported that both rice and whey protein isolates significantly improved muscle mass and exercise performance in resistance-trained males when taken after resistance exercise, with no notable differences observed between the two protein types.

 You can learn about other benefits of rice protein powder in my article comparing rice and pea protein powders (made from yellow split peas).
+Vegan and whey protein powders are also examined in my article comparing vanilla and chocolate protein powders.

 Rice vs Whey: Strength Training